Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 This subject combines well with Business, Economics, English, History, Law, Government and Politics, and Psychology.
 You will visit the Houses of Parliament, the Women’s Library at the London School of Economics and the British Library, as well as debating activities with the other colleges.

 Five GCSEs, grade C or above, including English Language and Maths.
-Grade B or above in an essay-based subject such as History, Geography or English Language would be an advantage.
+GCSE grade B in a subject which includes extended writing, such as English or History.
 All applicants will be interviewed.

 The AS-Level is 100% exam based.
 A minimum of a D grade is needed at AS Level to progress onto year 2 of the course.